 - Preheat oven to 350 degrees

-- Mix pumpkin, molasses, vegetable oil, and water together in a bowl
+- Mix pumpkin, molasses, vegetable oil, and water in a bowl

-- Scoop out small spoonfuls of dough and roll into balls on your hands (wet hands work best)
+- Scoop out small spoonfuls of dough and roll into balls on your hands (wet hands work perfect)

 - Set the balls onto a lightly greased cookie sheet and flatten with a fork